b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/aikantika_v1_15082025.md

 # References #

 * Pathak, Suniti Kumar (1989). '\[Chapter] 16: The Dasa-Bhakti of the Alvars' (pp. 174-) in Bhattacharyya, Narendra Nath (ed.)
 (1989a). *Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume*.
 First edition.
 New Delhi, India: Munshiram Manoharlal Publishers Pvt.
 Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
 ISBN 8121504591.
+* Satyamurti (2003).
+'Is Salvation a Nonexistence in the Nyaya School?' (pp. 143-150) in the *Annals of the Bhandarkar Oriental Research Institute \[ABORI]*, Vol. LXXXIV \[84], 2003.
+Source: https://www.jstor.org/stable/41694754 (accessed: Friday, August 15, 2025)